Death, Dying & Funerals

 Whenever you chose to reach out, my role is the same:

-I have participated in death walker training with Zenith Virago & the Natural Death Care Centre (both of which are excellent resources if you would like to explore death or dying further).
+I’ve trained with Zenith Virago and the Natural Death Care Centre – both of which offer beautiful resources if you want to explore death and dying further.

-And I bring my own experiences of death & grief with me, to help me navigate this time with you; from a place of care and kindness.
+And I bring my own experiences of death & grief with me, that help me sit with you through the hard moments – not from a place of theory, but from deep care, kindness and personal experience

-I believe every celebration of life looks different and I am open to helping you create what ever works best for your situtaion.
+I believe every celebration of life looks different and I am open to helping you create whatever works best for your situation.

 Your way is the only right way.
 And I am up for carrying a Sound System pretty much anywhere for you!